flameskyofficial/FlameSky/README.md

 FlameSky Contributors is a collective identity for those who contribute.
 Due to the difficulty in accrediting everyone individual by individual, this collective identity is used

+# What is the rendering Engine we use?
+We use CefSharp a wrapper of the Chromium browser in Windows Forms

+# What is the language FlameSky is mainly written in?
+Winforms C#

 # Why is SharpBrowser considered a 'FlameSky Contributor'?

 Sharpbrowser, is considered a contributor, because this software was a fork of their software until FlameSky ended its relationship as a fork of SharpBrowser.